Conference on Interaction and Confidence-Building Measures in Asia: Background

 The proposal for convening the CICA was welcomed by a number of Asian countries.
 During the next seven years, a series of meetings were held among the interested countries to discuss modalities of convening the CICA and draft basic documents.

 The first meeting of the CICA Ministers of Foreign Affairs was held on 14 September 1999 with participation of 15 Member States.
 The Declaration on Principles Guiding Relations between CICA Member States was adopted at this meeting.

 The first CICA summit was held on 4 June 2002 with participation of 16 Member States and Almaty Act, the charter of the CICA, was adopted.
 The impetus for this meeting came from the 9-11 terrorist attacks of the previous year.
 Thus, counter-terrorism became an important issue for CICA, and this theme has run through the subsequent meetings.

 At the second meeting of the Ministers of Foreign Affairs in 2004, CICA Catalogue of Confidence-Building Measures and CICA Rules of Procedures were adopted.
 At the second CICA Summit in 2006, it was decided to admit Thailand and Republic of Korea as new members and to establish a permanent secretariat.
 At the third meeting of Ministers of Foreign Affairs in 2008, Jordan and UAE were admitted as new members.
 At the third CICA Summit in 2010, Turkey assumed Chairmanship of CICA from the founding Chairman Kazakhstan.
 The third Summit also admitted Iraq and Vietnam as new members and adopted the CICA Convention.
 Bahrain and Cambodia joined CICA in 2011, Bangladesh and Qatar joined in 2014, Sri Lanka in 2018 and Kuwait in 2022.

+On 9–10 September 2026, the Conference of Heads of Ports of the CICA Member States was held in Baku, where a decision was made to establish a Council on Sustainable Connectivity for the Development of Transport and Trade.